-Brain imaging study reveals the wandering mind behind insomniaAugust 30th, 2013 in Health /
+Brain imaging study reveals the wandering mind behind insomniaAugust 30, 2013 in Medicine & Health / Health

 A new brain imaging study may help explain why people with insomnia often complain that they struggle to concentrate during the day even when objective evidence of a cognitive problem is lacking.

 "We found that insomnia subjects did not properly turn on brain regions critical to a working memory task and did not turn off 'mind-wandering' brain regions irrelevant to the task," said lead author Sean P.A.
 Drummond, PhD, associate professor in the department of psychiatry at the University of California, San Diego, and the VA San Diego Healthcare System, and Secretary/Treasurer of the Sleep Research Society.
 "Based on these results, it is not surprising that someone with insomnia would feel like they are working harder to do the same job as a healthy sleeper."

 The research team led by Drummond and co-principal investigator Matthew Walker, PhD, studied 25 people with primary insomnia and 25 good sleepers.
 Participants had an average age of 32 years.
 The study subjects underwent a functional magnetic resonance imaging scan while performing a working memory task.

 Results published in the September issue of the journal Sleep show that participants with insomnia did not differ from good sleepers in objective cognitive performance on the working memory task.
 However, the MRI scans revealed that people with insomnia could not modulate activity in brain regions typically used to perform the task.

 As the task got harder, good sleepers used more resources within the working memory network of the brain, especially the dorsolateral prefrontal cortex.
 Insomnia subjects, however, were unable to recruit more resources in these brain regions.
 Furthermore, as the task got harder, participants with insomnia did not dial down the "default mode" regions of the brain that are normally only active when our minds are wandering.